TheSoftwareHouse/babelsheet-js/docs-src/services.md

 - `filters[]` -  e.g. calling `/translations?filters[]=en_US.CORE` will result in getting translations for `en_US` locale and section `CORE`.
 Other possibility is to use tag as a filter, e.g. `/translations?filters[]=en_US.tag1`.

 - `format` - translations can be served in json/android/ios/yml/xlf formats, just add adtitional parameter e.g. `/translations?filters[]=en_US.CORE&format=android`.
+Can include tags, as a second part of the filter expression (en_US.tag1.CORE), or first if locale is ommited (tag1.CORE).
+If there is no locale present, the filter is applied to each locale.

 - `keepLocale` - translations can include locale prefixes, even when single locale is returned if this is set to true, e.g. `/translations?keepLocale=true`.